zywang-lab/HGM-UNet3D/README.md

 ## Project Status

-The associated manuscript is currently under peer review.
+The associated manuscript is currently under review.

 To protect unpublished research results, this repository currently contains only demonstration materials.